yogeshgunasekaran/Jenkinsfile/README.md

     - Give a name **jenkins-ci-webhook**
     - URL **http ://jenkins-private-ip-here:8080/sonarqube-webhook**
 - In Jenkins, now update the same job with **Jenkinsfile_stage3** code and Build the job again
 - Now our project has been build, mvn tested, mvn code analyzed, sonarqube code analyzed, sonarqube quality gate checked.
 In **SonarQube**, we can see our project code analzyed reports.
 Next will update the build artifact to the nexus repository

-- In Nexus, Login as **admin** with password and **Create repository &rarr; maven2(hosted)** with any name
+- In Nexus, Login as **admin** with password that has been saved in 'jenkins manage credentials' and **Create repository &rarr; maven2(hosted)** with name **vprofile-repo**

-- In Jenkins, create a new **job** as **Pipeline** and paste the **Jenkinsfile script** in the script section with updated details
+- In Jenkins, now update the same job with **Jenkinsfile_stage4** code and Build the job again
+- In Nexus, the artifact would have been uploaded after the above job was success